Skip to main content

 Do I Qualify for Long Term Disability Benefits?

-• Your injury, illness or medical condition prevents you from working – either at your job (own-occupation) or any job (any-occupation), depending on your policy.
+• Your condition prevents you from working in your own job or any job, depending on your policy

 Let’s Get Started